40Cakes/pokebot-gen3/Readme.md

 - 🟨 Supported (not tested)
 - ❌ Not supported

-ROM hacks will not work, and are ❌ **not supported** or planned to be supported!
+ROM hacks will likely not work, and are ❌ **not supported** or planned to be supported!

+The ROMs in the `roms/` folder are checked and verified against a list of official game hashes.
+If you **really** want to test a ROM hack with the bot, you must add the SHA1 hash of the ROM to `modules/ROMs.py`.
+Please do not seek support or complain if you find that your ROM hack does not work with the bot.

 ***

 # 🤖 Bot Modes
-Modify the `bot_mode` paramater in `config/general.yml` to any of the following modes.
+Modify the `bot_mode` parameter in `config/general.yml` to any of the following modes.
 ***
 ## 🔧 `manual`
 Manual mode simply disables all bot inputs, allowing you to track encounters and stats on your own shiny hunts as you play the game normally.